tsaridas/jackett-stremio/README.md

 ### Add Jackett Add-on to Stremio

+### ToDo

+- Add caching headers
+- Add fileIdx if possible for series
+- Add better searching for series
+- increase versions of npm modules

 Add `http://{{ YOUR IP }}:7000/{{my-jackett-key}}/manifest.json` (replace `{{my-jackett-key}}` with your Jackett API Key) as an Add-on URL in Stremio.
 Replace `{{ YOUR IP }}` with your LAN IP.

 ![addlink](https://user-images.githubusercontent.com/1777923/43146711-65a33ccc-8f6a-11e8-978e-4c69640e63e3.png)